Kwame41/alx-system_engineering-devops/0x03-shell_variable_expansions/README.md

-This is for the directory
+This gives the detailed alases and how it works